Key Issues Moving Through the MAGA-hijacked Courts

 -

-A parent sued in state court, and the state has unsuccessfully sought to remove the case to federal court.
+A parent brought an Establishment Clause challenge in state court, and the state unsuccessfully sought to remove the case to federal court.

 -